-WebMD has tools to help you get healthy or stay healthy.
+WebMD.com has tools to help you get healthy or stay healthy.
 They are called self-management tools.
-There are 7 tools we will focus on in this newsletter.
-To find information on all the tools and more, go to WebMD.com and click on Health A-Z. Look up each tool by the starting letter.
+There are seven tools we will focus on in this newsletter.
+To find information on all the tools and more, go to WebMD.com.
+New this year under Health A-Z are quizzes that cover a wide variety of health topics.
+Just click on quizzes on the left side of the page.

-- " BMI Look up "B", find BMI, and take the BMI quiz.
-After the quiz, you will learn helpful information to meet your fitness goals. - " Smoking/tobacco cessation Click on "S" for smoking cessation.
+- " BMI Look up "B," find BMI calculator, and take the BMI quiz.
+After the quiz, you will learn helpful information to meet your fitness goals as well as food and exercise tips. - " Smoking/tobacco cessation Click on "S" for smoking cessation.
 You will find health tools and learn why you smoke and how to quit. - " Exercise/fitness Click on "E" for exercise and fitness.
-Take the fitness quiz and learn more about what exercises are best for you. - " Healthy eating Click on "H" for healthy eating tips.
-Take a diet assessment to learn more about the foods you eat and tips for success that are directed to your needs. - " Managing stress Click "S" for stress management.
+Click on quizzes and learn more about what exercises are best for you. - " Healthy eating Click on "D" for diet and healthy eating tips.
+Take any of the quizzes to learn more about the foods you eat and tips for success that are directed to your needs. - " Managing stress Click "S" for stress management.
 Learn what causes stress, how to manage it and ways to avoid it. - " At risk drinking Click on "A" for alcohol abuse.
 Find out how much drinking is safe, when you might need help and where to go for help. - " Depression Click on "D" for depression.
 Take a depression quiz.
 Find out if you need help and what are the first steps to take.
+WebMD.com does not replace the medical advice from your doctor.